-- competently apply an integration of theory, principles, proven techniques, practical experience and appropriate skills towards solving well-defined problems in the field of Engineering, whilst operating within the relevant standards and codes; - demonstrate well-rounded general engineering knowledge, as well as systematic knowledge of the main terms, procedures, principles and operations of one of the disciplines of Engineering (Mechanical Engineering); - gather evidence from primary sources and journals using advanced retrieval skills, and also organise, synthesise and present the information professionally in a mode appropriate to the audience;

-- apply the acquired knowledge to new situations, both concrete and abstract, in the workplace or community; - identify, analyse, conduct and manage a project; - make independent decisions or judgements, taking into account the relevant technical, economic, social and environmental factors; - work both independently and as a member of a team, and also as a team leader; - relate engineering activity to health and safety, as well as environmental, cultural and economic sustainability; - meet the requirements for registration with the Engineering Council of South Africa (ECSA) as a Candidate Engineering Technician (at national diploma level); and - demonstrate the capacity to explore and exploit educational, entrepreneurial and career opportunities, and to engage in professional development.
+- competently apply an integration of theory, principles, proven techniques, practical experience and appropriate skills towards solving well-defined problems in the field of Engineering, whilst operating within the relevant standards and codes; - demonstrate well-rounded general engineering knowledge, as well as systematic knowledge of the main terms, procedures, principles and operations of one of the disciplines of Engineering (Mechanical Engineering); - gather evidence from primary sources and journals using advanced retrieval skills, and also organise, synthesise and present the information professionally in a mode appropriate to the audience; - apply the acquired knowledge to new situations, both concrete and abstract, in the workplace or community; - identify, analyse, conduct and manage a project; - make independent decisions or judgements, taking into account the relevant technical, economic, social and environmental factors; - work both independently and as a member of a team, and also as a team leader; - relate engineering activity to health and safety, as well as environmental, cultural and economic sustainability; - meet the requirements for registration with the Engineering Council of South Africa (ECSA) as a Candidate Engineering Technician (upon completion of 1-year appropriate experiential learning/industry exposure after completion of Dip Eng.
+Tech); and - demonstrate the capacity to explore and exploit educational, entrepreneurial and career opportunities, and to engage in professional development.

 1 ST YEAR INSTRUCTIONAL OFFERINGS SAQA HEMIS

 SEMESTER 2 CREDITS CREDITS

 January July

-ALC5011 orALC5012 Academic Literacy and Communication studies 14 0.100
+ALC5011 orALC5012 Academic Literacy and Communication 14 0.100

+studies

-5011 or M5012 Personal Information Management 0 0
+PIM 5011 or Personal Information Management 0 0

+PIN M5012

 BDL11A Basic Digital Literacy I 14 0.100

 MMN11A Manufacturing I 14 0.100

 MAT11A Mathematics I 14 0.100

 MMC11A Mechanics I 14 0.100

 EEN12A Electrical Engineering I 14 0.100

 MMT12A Materials I 14 0.100

 MAT12A Mathematics II 14 0.100

 MDR12A Mechanical Drawing I 14 0.100

 MMM12A Mechanics of Machines I 14 0.100

 Total: 140 1.000

-2 ND YEAR SEMESTER 4 INSTRUCTIONAL OFFERINGS SAQA HEMIS
+2 ND YEAR SAOA HEMIS

+SEMESTER 4 INSTRUCTIONAL OFFERINGS SAQA CREDITS HEMIS CREDITS

 January July CREDITS CREDITS

 MFM21A Fluid Mechanics I 14 0.100

 MAT21A Mathematics III 14 0.100

 MED21A Mechanical Engineering Design I 14 0.100

 MSM21A Strength of Materials I 14 0.100

 MTH21A Thermodynamics I 14 0.100

 MFM22A Fluid Mechanics II 14 0.100

 MED22A Mechanical Engineering Design II 14 0.100

 MMM22A Mechanics of Machines II 14 0.100

 MSM22A Strength of Materials II 14 0.100

 MTH22A Thermodynamics II 14 0.100

-Total: 140 1.000
+] Fotal: 140 1.000

-- The total SAQA credit value of all instructional offerings must add up to 280. - The Diploma will be issued upon completion of 280 SAQA credits. - No student will be allowed to graduate without successfully completing Academic Literacy and Communication Studies (ALC5011 or ALC5012). - No student will be allowed to graduate without successfully completing Personal Information

-Management (PIM5011 or PIM5012)

-- Only one intake per year, in January. - Students must achieve competency in all the ECSA graduate attributes before they will be allowed to graduate. - After successful completion of this qualification, the Diploma will be awarded during an official graduation ceremony of CUT. - Students may not enrol for a subject if the prerequisite subject was not passed. - Students may not enrol for subjects that involve timetable clashes. - Students must achieve competency in all graduate attributes before they will be allowed to graduate.
+- The total SAQA credit value of all instructional offerings must add up to 280. - The Diploma will be issued upon completion of 280 SAQA credits. - No student will be allowed to graduate without successfully completing Academic Literacy and Communication Studies (ALC5011 or ALC5012). - No student will be allowed to graduate without successfully completing Personal Information Management (PIM5011 or PIM5012) - Only one intake per year, in January. - Students must achieve competency in all the ECSA graduate attributes before they will be allowed to graduate. - After successful completion of this qualification, the Diploma will be awarded during an official graduation ceremony of CUT. - Students may not enrol for a subject if the prerequisite subject was not passed. - Students may not enrol for subjects that involve timetable clashes. - Students must achieve competency in all graduate attributes before they will be allowed to graduate.